-All investments under the control and management of ONE JIB shall be held for safekeeping by ONE Investment's Custodian with the exception of Whitby-owned electricity assets.
-Additionally, securities In-Kind will be under the control and management of ONE JIB but may be held for safekeeping by a custodian acceptable to ONE JIB.
+All investments under the control and management of ONE JIB shall be held for safekeeping by ONE Investment's Custodian, except for Muskoka Debentures repurchased by the Municipality.
+Additionally, securities in-kind will be under the control and management of ONE JIB but may be held for safekeeping by a custodian acceptable to the ONE JIB.